Dwarf Fortress > DF Gameplay Questions

 * All above-ground crops can be grown in any season.

-Because you cannot embark with above-ground seeds, you will need to acquire them yourself post-embark.
-The first way to do this is by gathering plants with an herbalist (that is, a dwarf with the Plant Gathering labor enabled).
+The second way is by gathering plants with an herbalist (that is, a dwarf with the Plant Gathering labor enabled).
 Use d p to designate an area for plant gathering.
 There must be visible, non-dead shrubs in the area.
 Higher Herbalist skill levels give you a better chance of finding plants, and of getting a larger stack of plants, from each shrub.

 Once you have plants, you need to process them in some way to produce seeds.
 Cooking a plant destroys the seeds, but everything else you do to it will produce seeds.
 Depending on the plant, you can brew it (in a Still), or thresh it (in a Farmer's Workshop), or mill it (in a Millstone or Quern), or eat it raw.
 You'll get one or two seeds from each plant that is processed or eaten.